just sleep

 the challenges that polar bears face

-Global warming is the biggest threat that polar bears face, and making sure they’re protected, while addressing climate change, is critical work.
-The Arctic is warming twice as fast as the global average, which is causing the ice that polar bears depend on to melt away.
-This loss of sea ice is also threatening their main prey, seals, as they need the ice to raise their young.
 In parts of the Arctic, longer periods of ice-free seasons and fasting have led to a decline in some polar bear populations and without action to significantly reduce carbon emissions, all but a few polar bear populations could be lost by the end of the century.
 A loss of sea ice also means that polar bears are forced to stay longer on land, bringing them into contact with people and leading to people being injured or killed.

-It’s not just global warming that’s threatening polar bears, commercial activity such as oil and gas exploration increases the risk of spills and the disturbance of denning female polar bears and their cubs.
-Pollution is another major challenge facing polar bears too, with some parts of the Arctic containing a high amount of toxic chemicals.
-These pollutants are carried by the wind and ocean currents, where they concentrate and make their way up the food chain, meaning when polar bears eat fish and seals, they absorb these high levels of toxins, which leads to long-term damage.
+These pollutants are carried by the wind and ocean currents where they concentrate and make their way up the food chain, meaning when polar bears eat fish and seals, they absorb these high levels of toxins, which leads to long-term health problems.
 So, given the huge threats this species is facing, it will take a huge managed effort combined with aggressive action on climate change to ensure polar bears have a future.

 our mission to have a positive impact on the environment